 We had read that tickets would cost 15 rupees for Indians and 200 rupees for foreigners, but when we got to the front of the line, we were asked for 10 rupees each and an additional 50 rupees for a camera.
 That brought the total to just over a dollar for the two of us, which frankly didn’t seem like enough.
 Near the entrance, a vendor was selling ice cream, and a couple of the kids got some.
 This triggered the only trauma of the day when 10-year-old Ainsley’s ice cream was stolen out of her hand by a bold monkey.
 Monkeys were everywhere throughout the day, and it was so fun to see them, especially the babies (although we protected food carefully after that).

 At the highest point of the hill is the Yoga Nandeeshwara Swamy Temple.
 We thought this would be an old relic that was mostly a tourist destination now, but it really isn’t.
-Sure, there are tourists (we think – there were a lot of people there and only two other non-Indians), but it is an active temple and place of worship.
+Sure, there may be some tourists, but it is an active temple and place of worship.
 No photos can be taken inside and it really felt solemn and lovely.
 There is a priest in just an orange lungi lighting incense which people line up to wave over their faces while walking slowly past the idols.
 We’re not yet sure what’s appropriate for us.
 We know it would be inappropriate to visit a Catholic church and take communion when we don’t believe – does it naturally follow that it would be inappropriate to stand in line for incense waving?
 Or is that more appropriate than standing aside to observe?
 We’ll find out and be more confident in our actions next time.

 After quite a bit more wandering and marveling at the natural beauty, the old ruins, and the adorable monkeys, we headed back to find our drivers who were waiting for us in their cars.
 From there, we told our driver that we wanted to go to the Bhoga Nandishwara Temple, and he said he’d take us there but insisted on going somewhere else first.
 We didn’t really understand what he wanted to do or why but decided to just trust him – boy, were we glad we did!
 He took us to a temple that hadn’t been on our list but was truly magnificent with idols in alcoves and a giant bull statue inside.
 Worshippers were walking slowly around it, and we joined them.
 Our driver told us (we think) that it started small 1000 years ago and has slowly been added to over time.
 So far we haven’t been able to find it on line, but we’ll keep trying because we’d like to be able to take people there in the future.